MaxReinmueller/DoeFlow/README.md

+Breakdown use cases is
+* inser financial data
+Oath2

 # DoeFlow

 Doeflow is a tool that helps people visualize their current financial situation, "what if I???" situation and achieve their goals.